steve4744/WhatIsThis/README.md

 ```

 ## Multi Language Support
 All Minecraft languages are supported.
 The player's own language (which is set locally in the Minecraft launcher) is used to display the name of the block and the items it drops when broken.
-The text for the word "Drops" can be changed from English by manually changing the text in the _config.yml_.
+Translation of custom block names is done by the plugin providing the custom blocks - currently this is only supported by Nova.

 If there is no local language file, then it will revert to "en_us" and display the English equivalent.